 Shrimp Mei Fun

-Shrimp cooks quickly and its lighter flavor complements the delicate texture of rice noodles.
+Char Siu is the usual protein in this dish but I've used shrimp because it cooks quickly and its lighter flavor complements the delicate texture of rice noodles.

-Moreover, as a seafood, shrimp is also lower in calories and fat compared to meat protein, making it a healthy choice.
+Moreover, as a seafood, shrimp is also lower in calories and fat compared to meat protein, making it a healthy choice!

 Dry Mee Siam